What are Bryophytes?

 - Water is very essential for mosses to grow and spread.
 They can entirely dry out and survive.
 When in contact with water, they again revive and continue growing.

-Life cycle of Bryophytes are like all the other land plants (embryophytes) with alternation of generations.
+The life cycle of Bryophytes is like all the other land plants (embryophytes) with alternation of generations.
 A haploid gametophyte cell contains a fixed number of unpaired chromosomes.
 It gives rise to diploid sporophyte, which however contains twice the number of paired chromosomes.
 Diploid zygotes formed by the fusion of haploid sperm and eggs produced by gametophytes.
-Diploid zygotes grows into a sporophyte.
+Diploid zygotes grow into a sporophyte.

-Sporophytes’ characteristics of the three groups of bryophytes
+Sporophyte Characteristics of the three groups of Bryophytes

 |Capsule form||Simple||Differentiated (operculum, peristome)||Elongated|